Collaborative Undergraduate Research and Inquiry

 Course Credit for CURI programs and OLE CORE

-Students do not earn course credit for summer research because they are paid employees of the college.
-The remuneration also includes housing on campus for students working full-time.
-Steen Fellows and Magnus Fellows earn stipends instead of wages.
-These opportunities do not allow students to earn course credit.
-Students participating in summer research, academic year research, and Magnus the Good collaborations may be able to complete their OLE Experience in Practice general education credit.
+Students do not earn course credit for either academic year or summer research because they are paid employees of the college.
+The remuneration for summer CURI also includes housing on campus for students working full-time.
+Steen Fellows and Magnus Fellows earn stipends instead of wages, and these opportunities do not allow students to earn course credit.
+Rand Scholars also earn stipends and receive course credit through an associated Independent Research.
+Students participating in any of the CURI programs may be able to complete their OLE Experience in Practice general education credit.

 Research Opportunities Outside of CURI